Skip to content ↓

 General Information

 Attendance- Please let the school office know immediately when your child is absent and give a reason.
-If your child is away for more than 2 days or is absent on Friday and still absent the following Monday, please ring to update the school or email your class teacher (unfortunately we cannot accept messages via other children or parents).
-Repeated short absences will mean your child will miss vital elements of the curriculum and though we endeavour to ‘catch-up’, it is never the same.
+If your child is away for more than two days or is absent on Friday and still absent the following Monday, please ring to update the school (unfortunately we cannot accept messages via other children or parents).
+Repeated short absences will mean your child will miss vital elements of the curriculum and though we endeavour to ‘catch up’, it is never the same.

 Uniform - Please make sure that all school uniform is clearly labelled as it helps the children to identify their own belongings.
 Please remind your child to bring a coat every day in the winter months and also please encourage your child to bring a named water bottle to school every day.
 PE kits should be worn to school on PE days.
-Every child will take part in PE on a Wednesday and one other day every week.
-Your child will be told their other PE day by their class teacher.
+Every child will take part in PE on a Tuesday and a Wednesday every week.

 Medication - Please let the school and your child's class teacher know if your child has any condition requiring medication, including allergies or asthma.
 If your child needs to be on a course of medication then please complete the relevant form which is kept in the school office.

-If you intend for your child to arrive at school independently, they must not arrive on the premises until 8:45.
-They cannot be unaccompanied on the playground at any point.
+If you intend for your child to arrive at school independently, they must not arrive until 8:40 and cannot be unaccompanied on the playground at any point.

-Social Media and Internet Safety - We are very aware of the issues surrounding social media and internet safety – children will learn (at an age appropriate level) how to keep themselves safe online on a regular basis in school.
-Please monitor the time and access that your children have from home.
-Please let us know of any incidents and how you have resolved them.
+Social Media and Internet Safety - We are very aware of the issues surrounding social media and internet safety – children will learn (at an age-appropriate level) how to keep themselves safe online on a regular basis in school.
+Please monitor the time and access that your child has from home and let us know of any incidents and how you have resolved them.

-SATs - This academic year, the SATs will take place from Monday 8th May to Thursday 11th May 2023.
+SATs - This academic year, the SATs will take place from Monday 13th May to Thursday 16th May 2024.
 Below is a presentation given in March 2016 about the newly revised SATs.
 However, please note that changes may occur for this year and as we get them, we will inform you.
-A presentation evening will be held in March 2023 to inform you of how the week will work for your child.
-Please click on the link to see a video about national curriculum assessments. https://registration.livegroup.co.uk/sta/ContentTabs/Embed.aspx?dfid=33382
+A presentation evening will be held to inform you of how the week will work for your child.